 Are you a UConn undergraduate student thinking about graduate school?
 UConn Career Services has a wealth of information about preparing for and applying to graduate school.
 Make an appointment to speak with a career counselor today!

 Introduction to the 5-Year B.S. & M.S.
 Academic Plan

 The 5-Year B.S. & M.S.
 Academic Plan was designed by the BME Program Directors after consultation with the School of Engineering and Graduate School.
 The 5-Year Plan is designed for students who are interested in completing a B.S. and a M.S. in BME in an efficient manner that follows the policies already in place.
 Students who are interested in following the 5-Year Plan are responsible for knowing and understanding the policies of the BME Program, the School of Engineering and the Graduate School.
 Depending on individual differences in academic record and career goals of a student, his or her academic career may not exactly follow the path outlined.
-Please contact Harley Erickson, Program Assistant to the BME Program, if you have questions about the policies associated with this plan at the Graduate Level.
+Please contact Birgit Sawstrom, Admin Service Assistant to the BME Program, if you have questions about the policies associated with this plan at the Graduate Level.
 If you have questions at the Undergraduate Level, please contact Lisa Ephraim, Undergraduate Academic Advisor.
-Master’s Plan B – Coursework Only The Plan B Master of Science in Biomedical Engineering requires a total of twenty four (24) graduate level credits.
-Under the M.S. curriculum, students must take three engineering courses and two life science courses to satisfy graduation requirements.
+Master’s Plan B – Coursework Only The Plan B Master of Science in Biomedical Engineering requires a total of thirty (30) graduate level credits.
+Under the M.S. curriculum, students must take five engineering courses and one life science course.
 The student’s advisory committee decides which classes are considered engineering or life science core courses.
 Examples of courses that could fulfill these requirements are: